 The Civil Aviation Act 2023 comes into effect on 5 April 2025.
 To learn about the implementation programmes the CAA and Te Manatū Waka Ministry of Transport are undertaking, see:

 Every participant in New Zealand’s aviation community shares a responsibility for safety and security.

 New Zealand’s civil aviation community includes licensed pilots, engineers, and air traffic controllers, as well as aviation operators like airlines, aerodromes, flying schools, and aircraft maintenance organisations.
 The safety and security standards they all adhere to are set by the Minister of Transport, after consultation with the aviation community.

-New Zealand’s security regulation responsibilities are exercised by the CAA’s Security Regulatory Unit.
-This unit also certifies and audits the operational delivery of aviation security services that are put in place by the Aviation Security Service (Avsec).
+New Zealand’s security regulation responsibilities are exercised by the CAA’s Security Regulation Unit.
+This unit also certifies and audits the operational delivery of aviation security services that are put in place by the Aviation Security Service (AvSec).

 AvSec's vision is to deliver world class aviation security and a high quality, responsive, passenger experience.
 To do this, we work closely with other border and government agencies, including the NZ Police, NZ Customs Service, Ministry of Primary Industries, Immigration NZ, Ministry of Transport, airport companies and industry associations, as well as international organisations like the Airports Council International (ACI), International Air Transport Association (IATA) and International Civil Aviation Organisation (ICAO).